Options

 --dns value Solve a DNS-01 challenge using the specified provider.
 Can be mixed with other types of challenges.
 Run 'lego dnshelp' for help on usage.

---dns.disable-cp By setting this flag to true, disables the need to await propagation of the TXT record to all authoritative name servers. (default: false)
+--dns.propagation-disable-ans By setting this flag to true, disables the need to await propagation of the TXT record to all authoritative name servers. (default: false)

 --dns.resolvers value [ --dns.resolvers value ] Set the resolvers to use for performing (recursive) CNAME resolving and apex domain determination.
 For DNS-01 challenge verification, the authoritative DNS server is queried directly.
 Supported: host:port.
 The default is to use the system resolvers, or Google's DNS resolvers if the system's cannot be determined.